 Best suite: The Wellesley-Pole Suite, with its view of the water cascade, is truly palatial.

 Insider info: An 80-foot library runs the length of the mansion’s south façade, from which the conservatory can be accessed via a secret door hidden in a bookshelf.

-The main farmhouse at Twin Farms in Barnard, Vermont - Twins Farms
+The main farmhouse and cabana at Twin Farms in Barnard, Vermont - Twins Farms

 4. Twin Farms 98